 Anything with Cedarwood is toxic to hedgehogs and must be avoided.
 Other types of wood can be fine but only if any of the oils they contain have been sealed and don’t leak out, as the preserving oils can be toxic to hedgehogs.

-Yes, sand can be used for hedgehogs but I would find it difficult to clean regularly.
-An inch or two of sand at the bottom of a cage would not only make the cage much heavier, requiring more effort to move but also the thought of having to scoop all that sand out when it’s also covered in poop and pee doesn’t bear thinking about.
+An inch or two of sand at the bottom of a cage would also not only make the cage much heavier, requiring more effort to move but also the thought of having to scoop all that sand out when it’s also covered in poop and pee doesn’t bear thinking about.

 It would make cleaning the cage an absolute chore and this would probably set up a few arguments over who should be doing it next.
 Cleaning needs to be easy so children don’t struggle and learn some responsibility too.

 Hedgehogs do like to burrow into the sand and this will also get sand in their fur and spines.
 Bath times would be quite messy getting the sand out especially the sand that’s been soiled and stuck to their bodies.

 Newspaper for hedgehog bedding is used by some owners but care is needed to ensure the newspaper ink isn’t toxic.
 Newspaper bedding would need to be replaced regularly as water spills, urine and fecal matter will soak into the newpaper.

 We also tried newspaper bedding early on but found it would start to break up when water and pee ended upon on it as he moved around the cage, forming into mushed up areas.